...

 Both conditions have to be treated at the same time.
 Anti-anxiety medications and antidepressants can be used to manage anxiety symptoms.
 They can also help people manage their withdrawal symptoms.

-Along with other services, cognitive-behavioral therapy may also be recommended.
+Along with other treatment services, cognitive-behavioral therapy may also be recommended.
 Therapy can help people identify the problems that they may be masking with their substance abuse.
 In addition to getting one-on-one therapy, people can join a support group and go to group counseling.

-Complete Healing is Possible
+Complete Healing of Anxiety and Addiction is Possible

 Anxiety is not a sign of weakness.
-In general, it may be triggered by family history, substance abuse, trauma and long-lasting stress.
+In general, it may be triggered by family history, substance abuse, trauma, and long-lasting stress.
 Furthermore, people who have other psychiatric disorders are more likely to develop anxiety.
-For example, if someone has depression, then they are more likely to have an anxiety disorder than someone who does not have depression.
-Ultimately, treating an underlying anxiety disorder along with addiction is possible, but requires professional intervention and care.